Rich & Creamy Kratom Hot Chocolate

 1. Place tea bags into your thermos and add boiling water.
 Steep for 15-20 minutes or longer if desired.

-2. When the tea is almost done steeping, warm the milk in a medium-sized bowl in the microwave (about 90 seconds).
-Add the rest of the ingredients to the milk and whisk gently until combined.
+2. When the tea is almost done steeping, warm the milk in a medium glass mixing bowl in the microwave (about 90 seconds).
+Add the tea and the rest of the ingredients to the milk and whisk gently until combined.

 3. Divide tea and milk mixture between two mugs, stir, then add any toppings.
 Enjoy!